svenvg93/GitBook/docker/metrics/node-exporter.md

 # Node Exporter

-Prometheus exporter for hardware and OS metrics exposed by \*NIX kernels.
-This guide provides step-by-step instructions on setting up Node Exporter, covering installation, configuration, and integration with Prometheus for detailed monitoring of Linux system metrics.
+Node Exporter is a Prometheus exporter for collecting hardware and OS metrics exposed by *NIX kernels.
+This guide provides step-by-step instructions for setting up Node Exporter, including installation, configuration, and integration with Prometheus for detailed monitoring of Linux system metrics.

 {% hint style="info" %}
 The step below might need adjustment to work in your environment!